TrevisanGMW/gt-tools/docs/README.md

-<p><h3>Stretchy System and FK/IK Switch Control:</h3><b>- FK/IK Switch</b>: To control which system is currently active, just change the value in the attribute "Influence Switch" (".influenceSwitch"), when set to "0" (Zero) the rig uses forward kinematics (FK) when set to "1" (One) it uses inverse kinematics (IK).
+<p><h3>FK/IK Switch Control, Stretchy System, and Finger Automation:</h3><b>- FK/IK Switch</b>: To control which system is currently active, just change the value in the attribute "Influence Switch" (".influenceSwitch"), when set to "0" (Zero) the rig uses forward kinematics (FK) when set to "1" (One) it uses inverse kinematics (IK).
 By default the visibility of the controls is automatically managed, but in case you want to control it manually, you can deactivate the attribute "Auto Visibility" and pick which one you want to see through the attribute "System Visibility". </p>
 <p><b>- Stretchy Attributes</b>: The custom attributes to control how the stretchy system behaves can be found under the FK/IK Switch Controls.
 In order to use the stretchy system the rig must be configured to to "IK".
 <ul>
 	<li><b>Stretch:</b> Controls the amount of influence the stretch system has.</li>